LajosPolya/aws-cdk-templates/deploy-lambda-from-s3/README.md

 > **Warning** To prevent accidental execution of the lambda and to prevent runaway cost, always destroy this AWS environment when it's not in use.

 `cdk destroy -c scope=<scope> -c bucketArn="<bucketArn>" -c objectKey=<objectKey>`

+Also destroy the S3 bucket by following the instructions in [private S3 bucket](../deploy-s3-private-bucket/README.md#deployment)